sushmaakoju/research-experience/faqs.md

 This is evidence that even when I am given toxic situations, I always convert them into something positive and constructive.
 However, upon continuous targeted toxic experiences, I report to appropriate systems that take actions appropriately. **I make things look easy even when they are difficult, and so others don't recognize the effort involved.
 This stands as a paradox that handling challenges will lead to less recognition.**

+### Q: Did you ever try to converse and resolve situations with people? <br>
+A: Yes, I consistently put in significant effort—sometimes too much effort—to converse and negotiate with individuals involved in conflicts.
+I have always prioritized communication and attempted peaceful resolution of professional disagreements.

+However, when people refuse to show respect, continue to engage in coercive behavior, and fail to stop inappropriate conduct despite clear communication, I discontinue interaction with them.
+At that point, continued engagement becomes counterproductive and potentially harmful.

+I believe in exhausting diplomatic options before severing professional relationships, but I also recognize when further attempts at resolution are futile and may actually enable continued misconduct.
+But once I sever professional relationships based on misconduct/other violations, I stick to my decisions with same resilience I have towards my research goals despite such challenges.

+### Q: Did someone create obstacles to change your research goals or report false reports of behavior from you?
+A. Yes.
+People tend to fall for false allegations and false claims.
+But the only way forward is being yourself and eventually people will know who did not cross the line.
+I did not cross the line, but some folks do (unfortunately both students and professors).

 ### Q: Do you have any substance use issues or addictions? <br>
 A: No, I do not have any addictions and I do not use intoxicants.
 I maintain a clear lifestyle free from substances that could impair my judgment or professional performance.